Fake Facebook Checker: How To Tell If A Facebook Profile Is Fake

 How to Report a Fake Facebook Account?

 You can report a suspicious Facebook account directly from its profile page.
 It is a short process that helps the Facebook team take action.
 One thing you should do before reporting is copy the profile URL and capture screenshots showing why you suspect it’s fake.
-Then, click the three dots beside the cover photo and select “Find support or report profile.”
+Then click the three dots next to the cover photo and select “Find support or report profile.”
 Choose “Pretending to be someone” or “Fake account,” depending on the condition.
 Follow Facebook’s prompts and submit your report.
 Facebook reviews each case and, if confirmed, removes or restricts the fake account to prevent further misuse.

 Step 1: Open the fake profile and click the three dots near the cover photo.